 For example, despite being an EU regulation, the GDPR (General Data Protection Regulation) applies to any organization that collects EU residents’ personal data no matter where it is based.

-Deadline for reporting data breaches
+Deadline for data breach reporting

-Under federal, state, and international laws, once organizations become aware of a breach they have a certain amount of time to report it to the relevant supervisory authority.
+Under federal, state, and international laws, once organizations become aware of a breach, they have a certain amount of time to report it to the relevant supervisory authority.
 Sitting on an incident without reporting it puts organizations at risk of legal and other ramifications.

 California was the first state to impose a breach notification law back in 2002.
 Companies that fall victim to cyber crime or a data breach must issue notifications when 500 or more California residents are affected, in as expedient a manner as possible.